-Can I transfer credits, academic years at another medical school or professional degrees?
+Can I transfer credits?
+Can I transfer academic years from another medical school or professional degree?

 Do you have any open houses scheduled?

 How can I arrange a campus visit?

 Q: How do I apply?
 What are the application deadlines?

 A: Start with a primary/central application through the American Association of Colleges of Osteopathic Medicine (AACOM) Application Service (AACOMAS).
 The AACOMAS deadline is Feb.
 1. Candidates are encouraged to apply early to improve being invited for an interview.

 Q: What are the GPA and MCAT requirements?

 A: Prospective students will often ask about the minimum GPA and/or MCAT.
 The UNE COM Committee on Admissions has set application minimums at 2.8 overall and science GPA, as well as a 490 minimum on the MCAT.
 These minimums are generously low and not a true measure.
 MCAT scores must be no older than two years at the time of application; as of the 17-18 cycle, only new MCAT scores will be accepted.
 UNE COM will no longer accept January test scores.
 You will not be offered a chance to move forward in the admissions process until official MCAT scores are received through AACOMAS.